Sky Force (film): Plot

-The mission is tough for India, due to the existing planes not having the fuel capacity which can bring them back to Adampur after attacking Sargodha.
-Ahuja assembles three teams for the mission but on Lawrence's order, he keeps Tabby on standby and not as part of the three core teams.
-The mission gets accomplished and all the officers return to their bases.
-On returning, Ahuja learns that Tabby took off a few minutes after his designated time and has gone missing.
-The Indian government turns a blind eye to finding Tabby, labelling him as rebellious for not following orders.
-In the meantime, Tabby's wife Geeta urges Ahuja to find him as he had earlier promised her that he will take care of Tabby as his younger brother.
-Despite his best efforts, he does not receive any support from the government, who try to label his disappearance as his own fault.
+The mission proves difficult for India, as the existing aircraft do not have the fuel capacity to return to Adampur after attacking Sargodha.
+Ahuja assembles three teams for the mission, but on Lawrence's orders, he keeps Tabby on standby rather than including him as part of the three core teams.
+The mission is accomplished, and all the officers return to their bases.
+Upon returning, Ahuja learns that Tabby took off a few minutes after his designated time and has gone missing.
+The Indian government turns a blind eye to finding Tabby, labelling him rebellious for disobeying orders.
+Meanwhile, Tabby's wife, Geeta, urges Ahuja to find him, as he had earlier promised her that he would take care of Tabby as his younger brother.
+Despite his best efforts, he receives no support from the government, which attempts to portray his disappearance as his own fault.

-In the present in 1971, after several years, Ahuja is guilt-stricken for failing to keep his promise to Geeta and losing another brother in a war.
-While all the soldiers involved in the mission received Vir Chakra, the authorities leave out Tabby despite his contributions to the mission.
+In the present day, in 1971, after several years, Ahuja is guilt-ridden over failing to keep his promise to Geeta and losing another brother in a war.
+While all the soldiers involved in the mission received the Vir Chakra, the authorities exclude Tabby despite his contributions to the mission.
 Heartbroken, Ahuja removes his Vir Chakra and places it on Tabby's portrait.
-After interrogating Ahmed, he becomes closer to locating Tabby, but receives no support from the government to facilitate the investigation.
+After interrogating Ahmed, he comes closer to locating Tabby, but receives no support from the government to continue the investigation.

-20 years later, a retired Group captain Ahuja, receives a parcel from Ahmed, which contains a book regarding the Indo-Pakistani war of 1965.
-With more evidence, he successfully reopens the case and even becomes part of the investigating team.
-They travel across the world to inquire with several people and finally meet Ahmed in Pakistan, who tells them the true story.
-He recalls having the best fight of his life with an unknown Indian soldier, who dodged US technology and saved himself twice from the missiles.
-He reveals that the unknown pilot was Tabby, whom he presumed to be dead since the first missile launch.
-However, with his skills and bravery, shot down Ahmed's aircraft by sacrificing himself and died in Pakistani territory.
-After being presented with proof of his bravery, Tabby is awarded the Maha Vir Chakra and becomes the only Indian soldier to be posthumously awarded the Maha Vir Chakra.
+Twenty years later, a retired Group Captain Ahuja receives a parcel from Ahmed containing a book about the Indo-Pakistani war of 1965.
+With further evidence, he successfully reopens the case and even becomes part of the investigating team.
+They travel across the world to question several people and finally meet Ahmed in Pakistan, who tells them the true story.
+He recalls having the greatest dogfight of his life with an unknown Indian pilot, who evaded American technology and survived two missile attacks.
+He reveals that the unknown pilot was Tabby, whom he had presumed dead after the first missile launch.
+However, through his skill and bravery, Tabby shoots down Ahmed's aircraft at the cost of his own life and dies in Pakistani territory.
+After proof of his bravery is presented, Tabby is posthumously awarded the Maha Vir Chakra, becoming the only Indian Air Force officer to receive the honour posthumously.